 We are taking an entirely new approach for pathogen surveillance by using next generation sequencing technologies to characterize the complex microbiomes of humans and animals and develop new water quality indicators that provide information as to the source of pollution.

 Our lab is quantifying agricultural runoff and sewage pollution impacts on estuaries and the Great Lakes.
-We have found that stormwater has a human pollution signal from failing sewers, an unrecognized but serious source of pathogens to waterways.
+We have found that stormwater has a human pollution signal from failing sewers, an unrecognized but serious source of pathogens, antibiotics and pharmaceuticals to waterways.
 This research examines the links between climate, extreme events, and human health risks in the nearshore.

 Elevated E. coli levels are the cause of beach closings around the Great Lakes.
 Our research focuses on understanding the genomic basis and adaptive traits of E. coli that can survive and even grow in the sand, which severely confounds monitoring efforts since many agencies still use this organism as a water quality indicator at beaches.